vippsas/vipps-developers/vipps-getting-started.md

 ## Getting the API keys

-API keys can be retrieved by logging in with BankID on [portal.vipps.no](https://portal.vipps.no), under the `Utvikler` menu item.
+API keys can be retrieved, by logging in with BankID on [portal.vipps.no](https://portal.vipps.no), under the `Utvikler` menu item.
-Since this gives access to API keys for both the test and production environment, we require BankID for logging in.
+Since this gives access to API keys for both the test and production environment, we require BankID.

 **Please note:** Vipps can not provide API keys in any other way, such as by email, as the API keys give access to transferring money.